This article applies to the following Customer Insights roles: Developer

-With the release of Customer Insights 2.1, however, this has changed dramatically: you now have the ability to access any attribute from any of your entity type schemas.
-That’s because Customer Insights no longer relies solely on the event stream, but can now directly query the user profile store and return any attribute it finds there.
+Customer Insights gives you the ability to access any attribute from any of your entity type schemas: the application can directly query the user profile store and return any attribute it finds there.

 So does this mean that all your user profile attributes are available to you the moment you log on to Customer Insights?
-No. But it does mean that there’s now an easy way to make any attribute available, and, as a result, an easy way to customize CI in a manner that bests suits your needs.
+No. But that's OK, because there's an easy way to make any attribute available, and, as a result, customize CI in a manner that bests suits your needs.

 Note.
 So why would you bother using these Explores if they’re no longer state-of-the-art?
 See the article Directory-Driven Data vs. Event-Driven Data for the answer.

 As it turns out, any attributes you add to Customer Insights will be assigned to the new entityType Profile Explores (for example, user Profiles).
 By default, these Explores ship with no default dimensions, and with only a single measure (User Count):

 That also means that, by default, the only thing you can do with this new and improved way of querying data is to return your total number of users:

 And that’s it.
 If you want to do anything else you’ll need to add some additional attributes to the appropriate Profiles Explore.